citizenfx/fivem-docs/content/docs/scripting-manual/using-scaleform/_index.md

 ### Boilerplate

-It'd be pretty time consuming to explain in details how to bootstrap your first gfx thing, so instead please use the boilerplate:
+It'd be pretty time-consuming to explain in detail how to bootstrap your first gfx thing, so instead please use the boilerplate:

 Related files:
 [boilerplate.zip](/examples/using-scaleform/boilerplate.zip)